naheld/markdown-cv/index.md

 ## Experience
 `2014 -`
 - MIT-WHOI Joint Program
-Anticipated thesis topics: Protein biomarker discovery and application to ocean monitoring.
-Focus on protein post-translational modification in marine microbes, and associated application to ocean monitoring.
+Thesis topics: Protein biomarker discovery and application to ocean monitoring.
+Focus on protein post-translational modification in marine microbes, and associated applications to the study of marine bacteria.

 `2013`
 - Guest student and summer student fellow with Mak Saito, WHOI.